QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Method

-The environment where the robot operates is defined as three-dimensional space $Q \in R^3$.
+\textbf{Preliminaries. } The environment where the robot operates is defined as 3-dim space $Q \in R^3$.
 Within this space, $Q_{\text{obs}}$ denotes areas with non-traversable geometric or semantic obstacles, while $Q_{\text{trav}}$ encompasses the traversable regions where movement is safe.
-Note that navigation is a critical function for four-legged robots and typically involves multiple possible paths, requiring the agent to identify an efficient and collision-free path from its current location to a specified target and avoid obstacles.
-To facilitate this, prior works~\cite{yang2023iplanner,roth2023viplanner} have developed methods to construct a cost map that partitions the traversable area $Q_{\text{trav}}$ into $K_i$ subsets.
-Each subset has a navigable cost per pixel, scored from 0 to 1, where $i\in \{1,2,..., K\}$.
-These costs reflect the difficulty or resource expense of traversing each subset, assisting the agent in selecting the most suitable path.
-However, these methods often depend on a segmentation module limited to predefined, closed-set classes, which can restrict their adaptability in diverse and changing environments.
-Our work proposes using LMMs to enhance adaptability by generating dense segmentation based on SEEM ~\cite{zou2023segment} for both known and unseen objects and terrains.
+Inspired by prior works~\cite{yang2023iplanner,roth2023viplanner}, we construct a cost map that partitions the traversable area $Q_{\text{trav}}$ into $K$ subsets, each with a navigable cost per pixel.
+These costs, scored from 0 to 1, reflect the difficulty or resource expense of traversing each subset, assisting the agent in selecting the most suitable path.

-\textbf{Open-vocabulary Semantic Cost Map. } We start by constructing a 2D instance map as a spatial representation of the environment, which tracks the locations of object instances, obstacles, and explored areas.
+\textbf{2D instance map generation. } We construct a 2D instance map as a spatial representation of the environment, which tracks the locations of object instances, obstacles, and explored areas.
 Each cell on this map corresponds to an area of $25 cm^2 (5 \times 5cm)$ in the real world.
-To generate this map, we project egocentric semantic segmentation into point clouds using dense depth information captured by RGB-D cameras.
+This map is generated by projecting egocentric semantic segmentation into point clouds using dense depth information captured by RGB-D cameras.
 These point clouds are then categorized into a 3D semantic voxel map.
-By summing over the vertical dimension, we produce the 2D instance map.
-Furthermore, We leverage the LMM to enrich the map with enhanced detail of the environment.
-Specifically, the LMM first identifies a comprehensive list of potential object and terrain categories from the observed frames and performs dense segmentation based on this inventory.
-It then assigns appropriate cost values to each category, considering their semantic significance and traversability.
-This process results in a 2D semantic cost map, which is instrumental in guiding our agent's navigation.
-Equipped with this map, QuadrupedGPT can efficiently plan routes towards its objectives while avoiding obstacles.
+Summing along the vertical dimension produces the 2D instance map.